spiral/docs/application/controllers.md

 }
 ```

-When no controller under given name can be found, or action is invalid `ControllerException` will be throwed out.s.
+When no controller under given name can be found, or action is invalid `ControllerException` will be thrown out.

+> Read more about routing [here](/http/routing.md).

 ## Default Controller Implementation
-Even if you can easily implement your contoroller using interface only (controllers resolved using `FactoryInterface`, so you can use contructor injections) it might be easier to use pre-created controller implementation `Spiral\Core\Controller`.
-This implementation provides support for method injections and simplifies access to container bindings (every Controller is Service):
+Implement `Spiral\Core\Controller` by your controller to automatically enable shortcuts and methods injections your action methods:

 ```php
 protected function indexAction(StoreInterface $store) {
     dump($store);

     return $this->app->callAction(SomeController::class, 'action', [...]);
 }
 ```

-As you might notice every controller action has specific postfix "Action", such string is required for default implementation so class
-can decide if requested action are allowed to be executed.
+As you might notice every controller action has specific postfix "Action", such string is required for default implementation so class can decide if requested action are allowed to be executed.

 Simpliest implementation of controller might look like: